mirceaulinic/mirceaulinic.github.io/_posts/2019-01-09-do-we-need-network-automation.md

 whenever possible, it would very nice to give back to the community and open source bits of your work.
 This is the way that is proven to produce the quickest results for yourself, and help driving the community efforts at the same time.
-Have a meeting with your team and evaluate your needs; put together a list of requirements, then investigate which automation framework would suit your needs best.
-But spend time with that, analyse carefully, and always listen to your network.
-It doesn't matter that I'm a Salt fan, it doesn't matter if your best friend is an Ansible fan: all it matters is which one suits you the best.
+Have an extensive meeting with your team and evaluate your needs; put together a list of requirements, then investigate which automation framework would suit your needs best.
+Spend time with that, analyse carefully, and always listen to your network.
+It doesn't matter that I'm always telling you how great is Salt, it doesn't matter if your best friend is an Ansible fan: all it matters is which one suits you the best.

 Why automate
 ============